HPAC/ELAPS/docs/Experiment.md

 - `set_sumrange_var(sumrange_var)` and `set_sumrange_vals(sumrange_vals)`

 ### `sumrange_parallel`
-Wether the calls in the sumrange shall we executed in parallel.
+Wether the calls in the sum-range shall we executed in parallel.
 The used Sampler must support OpenMP for this option.

 Setter: `set_sumrange_parallel(sumrange_parallel)`

 ### `calls_parallel`
-Wether the calls for one sumrange iteration shall be executed in parallel.
+Wether the calls for one sum-range iteration shall be executed in parallel.
 The used Sampler must support OpenMP for this option.
 The option is automatically implied when `sumrange_parallel == True`.